 The wetland and forest animals may not have the wow factor of some of the other creatures, but these exhibits are particularly nice for younger children because the animals are easy to spot and fun to watch.
 There is a small, underground section where you can see them going in and out of their homes, and there is an overlook where you can see some of them having a swim.

 7. Talk to the naturalists

 Take time to enjoy a trailside talk with a naturalist. hey often have some creatures or interesting exhibits with them.
 It’s a great chance for kids to ask questions.

 8. Stop at the Discovery Center

 Don’t miss the Cheney Family Discovery Center.
 It features educational exhibits, books, and puppets.
 There are also typically animal- or nature-themed crafts, and there is always a volunteer or naturalist on hand to answer questions and help out.
 It’s a nice stop if the kids are tired or you hit a rain shower.
 It can be hard to get kids out of here, so you may want to go after your tram ride.

 9. Make a day of it — wild play time included

 Trek really isn’t on the way to or from anything.
 Plan to make this a full-day outing.
 Kids won't let you miss Kids' Trek, the half-acre, adventure-themed playground opened in 2016.
-If needed, plan on having the kids passed out in the back seat when you leave.
-You could also make this part of a Mount Rainier weekend road trip.
+If needed, plan on having the kids passed out in the back seat when you head for home.

 10. Zip wild into the trees

 If you need more adventure, Trek offers four different high ropes courses suitable for various ages.
 Admission to these is separate (and not cheap), but may be worth it if you need to bond with a thrill-seeking teen.
 (As of this writing, no one in our household has braved them!)